lanimateo87/synthetic-data-generator/README.md

 # synthetic-claims-data-generator
-Synthetic claims data generator to build datasets for MVP use
+Synthetic data generator to build datasets for MVP use